BuchZn/A2600-Clone/README.md

-# A2600-Clone
-#### **Introduction:**
 This guide will help you upload code to an Arduino Micro for a project called *Retro Ralle*, which is an Atari 2600 clone.
 Retro Ralle is designed to recreate the experience of the iconic Atari 2600 console, using an Arduino Micro as the base platform.
-This guide will walk you through the steps required to load your game code onto the Arduino Micro, so you can start playing and testing your Retro Ralle clone.
+This guide will walk you through the steps required to load your game code onto the Arduino Micro, so you can start playing and testing your Retro Ralle.
+---

 ### **How to Upload Code to an Arduino Micro for Retro Ralle (Atari 2600 Clone)**

 ---